keeganturnerdev/site.github.io/index.md

       - title: Control
         text: Safeguard your digital fortress with a Web Application Firewall, NGINX Proxy Manager, and cloud firewall, ensuring comprehensive protection and control over your online assets.
         icon: bi bi-sliders2-vertical

+ - type: call-to-action.html
+    section_id: about
+    background_style: bg-primary
+    title: My Area of Focus
+    text: >
+      I construct the foundational platform and deploy the essential programs and services to host your application in the cloud.

   - type: services.html
     section_id: services